notepad-plus-plus/notepad-plus-plus/CONTRIBUTING.md

 1. Search the issue tracker to see if it has already been reported.
 2. Disable your plugins to see if one of them is the problem.
 You can do this by renaming your `plugins` folder to something else.
 3. Only report an issue with a plugin if it is one of the standard plugins included in the Notepad++ installation.
-Any other plugin issue should be reported to its respective issue tracker (see e.g. [plugin_list_x86.md](https://github.com/notepad-plus-plus/nppPluginList/blob/master/doc/plugin_list_x86.md) or [plugin_list_x64.md](https://github.com/notepad-plus-plus/nppPluginList/blob/master/doc/plugin_list_x64.md) to find the homepage with further informations on that for a plugins).
+Any other plugin issue should be reported to its respective issue tracker (see e.g. [plugin_list_x86.md](https://github.com/notepad-plus-plus/nppPluginList/blob/master/doc/plugin_list_x86.md) or [plugin_list_x64.md](https://github.com/notepad-plus-plus/nppPluginList/blob/master/doc/plugin_list_x64.md) to find the homepage with further information on that for a plugins).
 The standard plugins include (for v7.9.5):
     * NppExport
     * Converter
     * mimeTools